CSE232-MSU/CSE232/labs/lab01.md

 ## Mimir

 For some labs, and **all projects**, we will be using Mimir.
 Mimir provides a convienent way to write, test, and submit code.
 Most assignments will have an associated Mimir page like this one.
-Follow the directions below to submit your Lab 00 assignment for automatic grading.
+Follow the directions below to submit your Lab 01 assignment for automatic grading.

 ### Accessing Mimir

 Joining Mimir is **required** for this course.
 You have to join since it is the only way you can turn in your work.
 In the long run, I think you will appreciate having the ability to test your code before turning it in.

-You should have already recieved an invitation to Mimir for this class.
-If you have not yet received it, **please inform your TA**.

-In the Live Coursework section, find and click the link to the Lab 00 assignment (obviously we aren't in Spring 2018, but you get the idea):
+In the Live Coursework section, find and click the link to this lab assignment (obviously we aren't in Spring 2018, but you get the idea):

 <div align="center">
     <img src="../assets/images/mimir_start.png">